purpleidea/mgmt/docs/resource-guide.md

 		return false, nil // state needs fixing, but apply is false }

-	err := obj.apply() // errors if failure or unable to apply
+	err := obj.apply(ctx) // errors if failure or unable to apply

 	return false, err // always return false, with an optional error }